 34. San Luis Obispo

 As you near San Luis Obispo, Highway 1 veers inland and merges with 101 for a stretch.
 As a Cal Poly alum, I may be a bit biased, but I love this town and have a hard time passing by without stopping.

 San Luis Obispo is one of the largest towns on the Central Coast.
 There are no ocean views here and downtown is a bit fancier than it used to be, but it still makes for a lovely place to spend the day.

 Take a wander up and down Higuera and Marsh and see what grabs your attention along the way.
 It’s tradition for many to stop into Bubblegum Alley to leave their gum on the wall for all to see.
-I’ve never loved the spot, but at least all the gum is in one place!
-While there are many fantastic restaurants here, it’s tradition for folks like me have to stop by Firestone’s for their famous tri tip sandwiches.
+I’ve never really loved the spot, but it’s a popular landmark and at least all the gum is in one place!
+While there are many fantastic restaurants here, it’s tradition for folks like me to stop by Firestone’s for their famous tri-tip sandwiches.